abinz-25/Custom-CipherCrypt/README.md

 #### 3. **Alphabet Limitation**
 - Only handles A-Z (26 letters)
-- 'J' is replaced with 'I', reducing alphabet diversity
 - No support for numbers, punctuation, or special characters

 #### 4. **Padding Information Leakage**